Health Indicator Report of Health Insurance Coverage

-How Are We Doing?In 2013, an estimated 335,700 Utahns (11.6%) were without health insurance coverage.
-This is not quite a statistically significant difference from the previous year's rate of 13.2%.
-It does, however, represent a substantial decrease that is in agreement with other estimates of the uninsured in Utah.
+How Are We Doing?In 2014, an estimated 303,500 Utahns (10.3%) were without health insurance coverage.
+This is not quite a statistically significant difference from the previous year's rate of 11.6%.

 What Is Being Done?The Utah Department of Health administers programs to improve access to care, such as Medicaid, Children's Health Insurance Program (CHIP), the Primary Care Network (PCN), and Utah's Premium Partnership for Health Insurance (UPP).
 The Department also works to improve the "safety net" for persons who lack health insurance.
 This is done through primary care grants to rural areas and clinics for children with disabilities.
 Local health departments provide preventive services such as immunizations and screenings at low or no cost to eligible persons who cannot afford them.

 Health Program InformationConcerns about rising health care costs and the affordability of health care insurance lead to enactment of the Patient Protection and Affordable Care Act (ACA) in 2010.
 In Utah, citizens can sign up for health insurance through the federal exchange or through Utah's exchange, Avenue H, if they work for a participating small business.
-In addition, there are competing proposals in Utah as an alternative to a Medicaid expansion.
-Utah Governor Gary Herbert has developed the Healthy Utah Plan.
-The plan provides a way for tens of thousands of low-income Utahns to get help obtaining health insurance coverage either through Utah's health insurance market place or through their jobs.
-It takes advantage of federal money offered to states for Medicaid expansion.
-The Governor still has to get lawnakers to sign off on the proposal.
-You can read the whole Healthy Utah Proposal online here: http://healthy.utah.gov/healthyutahplan.pdf
+Utah Governor Gary Herbert, the Utah Department of Health, and the Utah Legislature have been in ongoing discussions regarding potential alternatives to Medicaid expansion to help low-income Utahns obtain health insurance.
+No resolution has yet been reached.